TheoBourdais/ComputationalHypergraphDiscovery/README.md

 ```

 >The `.plot_graph()` method allows for some customization of the resulting plot.
 See the method's docstring for more details on available parameters.

+> **Disclaimer**: Note that the data is assumed to be real numbers.
+The algorithm only accepts data in the form of a 2D array of shape (n_features,n_samples).
+Other shapes will be rejected, and other types of data will be treated as real numbers.

 ## Manipulating kernels